|

 Note also: Paragraphs 1 and 8 of the Kentucky Resolution, where Thomas Jefferson again establishes the limitations of the Federal Powers and the Right and Duty of the States to place in check any arrogation of new or undelegated federal powers.

-These Resolutions stopped the federal government in it's tracks when it tried to establish the undelegated powers in the Alien and Sedition act under the John Adam's administration; Further establishing even founders can be lulled into dangerous laws by corrupt legislatures.
+These Resolutions stopped the federal government in it's tracks when it tried to establish undelegated powers in the Alien and Sedition act under the John Adam's administration; Further establishing even founders can be lulled into dangerous laws by corrupt legislatures.

-States Legislatures, if not also as corrupted, should take note and use such resolutions now to simply NULLIFY all undelegated federal powers; So to curb misuse of federal powers; and to stop taking money for federal mandates that expand federal powers through bribery.
+States Legislatures, if not also as corrupted, should take note and use such Resolutions now to simply NULLIFY all undelegated federal powers; So to curb misuse of federal powers; and to stop taking money for federal mandates that expand federal powers through bribery.

 If you do not let the money leave the state and the people, you will not have to beg to get it back.